patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 Currently, all PatternFly text styles use Red Hat Text and Red Hat Display fonts.
 If you have not done so already, make sure to download according to the instructions [above](#download-the-font) before starting your designs.

 When inserting text into your design, always assign it a text style by selecting the text item, followed by selecting a text style from the appearance menu on the right toolbar.

+### Staying up to date
+Adjustments and bug fixes are made to the kit on a regular basis.
+When we make a change to any of the libraries, you'll be notified via the bell icon in the top right corner of the Sketch window that says “Library Update Available”.
+To update, click "Update" on the pop-up that appears.

+We recommend that you keep your kit as up to date as possible.
+Once a change is accepted, you will not be able to revert to the previous version.

+Please note that the Patternfly template will NOT be automatically updated as the symbol library is.
+Every time this template file is updated, you will need to re-download and re-save this as a template.
+We have added [release notes](https://github.com/patternfly/patternfly-design-kit/blob/master/PatternFly%20release%20notes.md) to the [design-kit-repo](https://github.com/patternfly/patternfly-design-kit/) that document additions and edits to the design kit.
+This is a good place to start to review what has been added to the template file.

+Did you use the old versions of the symbols that were updated in files already?
+No problem -  you'll receive another notification in the top right of that specific Sketch file that will allow you to update them.